Multistatic Radar Performance in the Presence of Distributed Wireless Synchronization: Simulation Results

 \section{Simulation Results}

 In this section, we evaluate the performance of the MSR system with and without follower radars.
-The simulation setup, illustrated in Fig.~\ref{fig:layout}, consists of equally spaced one leader and 24 followers (along with follower index), each equipped with a \(4 \times 2 \times 2\) antenna array, providing a 16$\times$ SNR gain compared to a single-antenna configuration.
+The simulation setup, illustrated in Fig.~\ref{fig:layout}, consists of equally spaced one leader and 24 followers (along with follower index) each equipped with single antenna (resulting in total 25 antennas).
 A free-space path-loss model is assumed with a radar cross section (RCS) of \(0.1~\text{m}^2\).
 The key radar parameters are summarized in Table~\ref{table:radar_params}.

 For the leader–follower synchronization links, an Urban Macro (UMa) large-scale path-loss model with Rician fading is adopted~\cite{7414180}, capturing both dominant LOS and diffuse NLOS components (exponential delay power profile).
 Depending on the node heights, the channels are categorized as Air-to-Ground (A2G) or Air-to-Air (A2A).
 As the radar altitude increases, the LOS component becomes stronger, leading to higher SNR and reduced multi-path effects.
-A Rician factor of 3 is used following~\cite{7414180}, with both leader and followers placed at a height of 10~m (A2A configuration).
+A Rician factor of 3 is used based on~\cite{7414180}, with both leader and followers placed at a height of 10~m (A2A configuration).
 For frequency synchronization, the leader broadcasts a TTW with 10~MHz tone separation.
 Each follower extracts a reference clock from the received waveform and uses it to drive its internal circuitry.
 The frequency difference between the extracted reference and the nominal 10~MHz tone spacing is estimated and multiplied by the PLL (Phase-locked loop) factor to obtain the CFO error.
 The PLL factor refers to the multiplication ratio that a PLL applies to its reference input frequency to generate the carrier.
 For time synchronization, followers initiate a bidirectional waveform exchange at a transmit power of \( P_{\text{sync}}^F \), and the leader responds accordingly.
 Since clock alignment depends on delay estimation (independent of the TOA estimation used for target tracking), the clock estimation error is modeled as twice the delay estimation error, accounting for estimation at both ends.
-An LFM waveform is used for delay estimation \cite{9994246}.
+An LFM waveform is used for delay estimation \cite{9173801}.
 The CRLB for the first-path delay estimate is